 4. When the cake has cooled completely, remove from the tin and place on a board.

-5. To ice the cake, gently warm the jam in a small pan with 1 tbsp water until melted.
-Sieve into a small bowl and, using a pastry brush, sweep the cake with the warm jam.
+5. To ice the cake, gently warm the jam in a small pan with 1 tablespoon cold water until melted.
+Sieve into a small bowl and, using a pastry brush, cover the cake with the warm jam.

-6. Knead the marzipan until softened, then roll out thinly, on an icing sugar-dusted surface, to make a 40cm round.
+6. Knead the marzipan until softened, then roll out thinly on an icing sugar-dusted surface, to make a 40cm round.
 Drape it over the cake, pressing down to cover.
 Trim off any excess around the base, then repeat using the fondant icing (don’t use jam this time).
 Using star-shaped cutters, cut out a selection of stars with the remaining icing.
-Press silver balls into the middle of some of the stars, and tie a ribbon around the middle, if you wish.
+Press silver balls into the middle of some of the stars, then pile into the centre of the cake.
+Tie a ribbon around the cake too, if you wish.